Using your Paycheck Protection Program (PPP) Loan

 In addition to maintaining employee count, Payroll Protection Program loans also have a salary level requirement for maximum loan forgiveness.
 Your total payroll costs cannot be reduced by more than 25%.
 Your loan forgiveness will be reduced if you decrease salaries and wages by more than 25% for any employee that made less than $100,000 in 2019.

-You will need to compare your payroll from February 15, 2020 to the end of the 8th week following your loan funding.
+In general, you will need to compare your payroll from February 15, 2020 to the end of the 24th week following your loan funding.
+Again, SBA guidance offers some alternate schedules.
 To make the calculation, determine your average weekly totally payroll costs, remembering to exclude compensation paid to any employee that exceeds $100,000 annually.
-Then multiply by 8.
-Next, calculate total payroll costs for the 8 weeks following the date of funding.
+Then multiply by 24.
+Next, calculate total payroll costs for the 24 weeks following the date of funding.
 When comparing the two, you will want the second calculation to be 75% of the first.

 4. Provide documentation to your lender

 To request loan forgiveness, you’ll need to provide documentation to your lender.
 Documentation should verify the number of employees and pay rates, as well as the payments on eligible mortgage, lease, and utility obligations.
-You can apply for the loan forgiveness at the end of the 8-week period following your funding date.
-Keep records during the 8-week period and then reach out to your lender.
+We will soon have available a portal that allows borrowers to submit their documentation and forgiveness application electronically.
+Watch your email for updates on the portal and keep your records in the meantime.

 How to repay your loan

-Payments are deferred for six months.
+Payments are deferred until the date on which the amount of loan forgiveness is remitted to the lender.
 Keep in mind, interest will continue to accrue over this period.
 You may not have a payment due after the deferral period if you meet the full loan forgiveness requirements.
-PPP loans have a maturity of two years at 1% interest and there are no penalties for early payment.
+For PPP loans originated June 5th or later, the maturity will be five years at 1% interest and there are no penalties for early payment.

 We’re here to help